-In those areas designated as Development Charge Areas, the Chatham-Kent P.U.C. will pay for the cost of oversizing watermains in residential subdivisions.
-Based on the difference in cost of constructing watermains over 200 mm (8 inches) diameter where the oversizing is required by the Chatham-Kent P.U.C. to service areas beyond the subdivisions/areas.
+In those areas designated as Development Charge Areas, the Chatham-Kent P.U.C. may pay for the cost of oversizing watermains in residential subdivisions.
+Based on the difference in material cost of constructing watermains over 200 mm (8 in) diameter where the oversizing is required by the Chatham-Kent P.U.C. to service areas beyond the subdivisions/areas.